How to Fix the Windows Key Not Working on Windows 10/11

 But, when the Windows key stops, users cannot perform any of those operations.
 Not only are you unable to open the start menu quickly, but you are also unable to switch between Windows, desktops, etc.

-Thus, users will want to try various fixes to resolve the windows key not working issue.
+Thus, users will want to try various fixes to resolve the Windows key not working issue.
 So, let's keep digging to find out how.

 What Causes the Windows Key Not Working Issue

 There are plenty of reasons that a Windows key might stop working.
 Some experts say that it could be caused by malware or a simple setting disabled within your computer.
-Other times, manufacturers make keyboards that disable the windows key when in gaming mode.
+Other times, manufacturers make keyboards that disable the Windows key when in gaming mode.

-So, to sum it up, your windows key might not be working because:
+So, to sum it up, your Windows key might not be working because:

-• Windows have disabled it
+• Windows has disabled it

 • It's been locked by your keyboard (usual occurrence in Corsair, Razer, and other gaming keyboards)